chinamike65/hugo-tuolesi/content/book6/book6en.md

 However, some rituals cannot be written until they reach the level of Bodhisattva, and they must be cultivated to the level of Bodhisattva before they can be written.

-What are the benefits of writing a graded Bodhisattva?
-The rituals written by the bodhisattvas of the rank contain his vows, the offerings in the rituals, etc. If we do not visualize them, but recite them, these things will also appear in front of the Buddhas and Bodhisattvas.
+What are the benefits of writing at the level of a Bodhisattva?
+The rituals written by the bodhisattvas of the rank contain his vows, the offerings in the rituals, etc. If we do not visualize them, but just recite them, these things will also appear in front of the Buddhas and Bodhisattvas.

 Therefore, until that achievement is reached, one cannot write rituals without that vow.
 Only Buddhas and Bodhisattvas can write them, and ordinary people cannot.